mynew4/cmangos-docs-wiki/classic_client_structure/ADT-Files.md

 ## Introduction

 ADT Files contain the actual terrain information (height maps, texturing, WMOs, doodads, etc) required by the client to render the static parts of the terrain.
 They use a [[chunked file structure]] like [[WDT Files]].
-Each ADT File contains 256 (16x16) map tiles (or map chunks).
+Each ADT File contains 256 (16x16) map tiles (or map chunks).<br>
 Each map tile is 33.3333 yards on each side, making the size of the map block in an ADT file 533.3333 yards on each side in total.
 As every WDT File can reference 64x64 ADT map blocks, the whole map is approximately 34133.33 yards on each side.

 ## Chunks